amaargiru/pycore/readme.md

 The key thing is you're manipulating SETS & elements of sets; and relating different sets (and corresponding elements) together.
 That's really the heart of it, imho.
 That's why every table should have a primary key; why you see set operators in the language; and why set operators like UNION won't (by defualt) return duplicate rows.
 Of course in practice, the rules of sets are bent or broken but it's not that hard to see when this is necessary (otherwise, SQL would be TOO limited).
 Imho, just crack open your discrete math book and reacquaint yourself with some set exercises.

-Best advice I can give you is that every time you think about processing something row-by-row, that you stop and ask yourself if there is a set-based way to do this.

-Joe Celko's Thinking in Sets:
-I have been telling students that you need about one year of full-time SQL programming before you have an epiphany and start thinking in SQL.

 ### DDL